wusted/kubernetes-install/16-rbac-auth-authZ/README.md

 4. Create the kubeconfig file, create the user to authenticate with the K8s API

 a.
-Make a copy an existing kubeconfig for the cluster
+Make a copy of an existing kubeconfig file for the cluster, the copy will be provided to the new user.
+(This can also be done on the current ~/.kube/config file used, but for isolation of access recommended to create a new file for new user.)
 ```
 cp ~/.kube/config jean-kubeconfig
 OR